top of page

 Brain Shrinking & Scarring: Over time, repeated seizures and ongoing inflammation can lead to brain shrinkage (atrophy) and the formation of scar tissue (gliosis).
 These changes can cause lasting neurological challenges and often make seizures more resistant to treatment.

-Long-Term Neurological Damage.
-Many survivors of NORSE and FIRES face long-term neurological disability which can significantly impact quality of life for the survivor and their family.
+Long-Term Neurological Damage: Survivors of NORSE and FIRES face long-term neurological disability which can significantly impact quality of life for the survivor and their family.

 decorative explosion lines